minds-mines/pdMISVM.jl/README.md

 # pdMISVM.jl

-This repository contains the reproducibility information for the ICDM paper titled: "A Fast Primal-Dual Multi-Instance SVM for Big Data Classifications".
+This repository contains the reproducibility information for the ICDM paper titled: "A Linear Primal-Dual Multi-Instance SVM for Big Data Classifications".
 If you have any issues running this code please open a GitHub issue [here](https://github.com/minds-mines/pdMISVM.jl/issues).

 If you find this code useful please consider citing the following: